Elektrobit/samconf/test/benchmark/index.rst

 Run on a Target (Integrator):
 -----------------------------

-To run the benchmark test install all content in ``tests/smoketest`` to a custom location on the target system.
-Currently it is not packaged and installed by elos build system itself.
+To run the benchmark test install all content in ``tests/benchmark`` to a custom location on the target system.
+Currently it is not packaged and installed by samconf build system itself.

 Prerequisites :
 ~~~~~~~~~~~~~~~

--  Elos is installed on target system
+-  Samconf is installed on target system

--  Elos benchmark test package is installed
+-  Samconf benchmark test package is installed

 -  At least a writeable directory to store results and for intermediate
    files